 The issue of marine litter has also been raised at the 4th United Nations Ocean Forum, where specific oceans economy and trade related recommendations for the multilateral trade system and the 2022 Oceans Conference were made to address this challenge (Ocean's Forum, 2022).
 An Inter-Agency Plan of Action on food production between UNCTAD, FAO and UNEP include a plastics and circular economy component.
 UNCTAD partners with agencies involved in the Ocean Forum including FAO, UNECE and UNEP, and with DOALOS on developing Oceans Economy and Trade Strategies.
 The ambition is to raise the issue of marine litter and plastics at the national level to sensitize trade negotiators to UNCTAD's findings on plastics.
-More recently UNCTAD and WTO organised a special Workshop on sustainable and effective substitutes and alternatives for plastics to scope, stocktake, and to enable a trade facilitation exercise of potential plastics substitutes and alternatives, providing a strong technical base for intensified discussions on sustainable, tradable, and effective substitutes and alternatives for plastic Dialogue (UNCTAD, 2022).
+More recently UNCTAD and WTO organised a special Workshop on sustainable and effective substitutes and alternatives for plastics to scope, stocktake, and to enable a trade facilitation exercise of potential plastics substitutes and alternatives, providing a strong technical base for intensified discussions on sustainable, tradable, and effective substitutes and alternatives for plastics.
+The results seek to support the UNEA process on plastic pollution and the WTO's Informal Plastic Dialogue (UNCTAD, 2022).